 You can use the GPS Sensor to help Moby navigate the Field by driving to specific locations using your knowledge of the Cartesian coordinate system.

 Using the GPS Sensor, Moby can drive along the X or Y-axes until the value of the sensor is greater than or less than a threshold value.
 This allows Moby to drive using sensor feedback instead of set distances.

 Knowing the coordinates of game elements, like Mobile Goals, can also help you plan your projects in VRC Virtual Skills.

-For more information on identifying location details in VRC Virtual Skills using the GPS Sensor, see this Knowledge Base article.
+For more information on identifying location details in VRC Virtual Skills using the GPS Sensor, see this VEX Library article.